21 Dec 2014: Moved from wiki.

 - With the common practice of awarding the contract to the lowest Tenderer, it is sometimes said that the lowest Tenderer is the lowest because he has made serious errors by under-measurement or under-pricing.

 - Contractors who have under-priced will be more likely to explore avenues for claims in order to recover the loss.
 This would make post contract management difficult.

 - Since the quantities in the Schedule of Quantities and Rates do not form part of the Contract, for each variation, the quantities of work omitted should be measured rather than relying upon the quantities stated in the Schedule of Quantities of Rates.
 For example, if the Schedule of Quantities and Rates included a separate item for 100 m2 of false ceilings in the lift lobbies and there is a variation requiring omission of all false ceilings in the lift lobbies, the quantity to be omitted cannot simply be 100 m2 but shall be accurately measured which may turn out to be more or less.

 - Descriptions in the Schedule of Quantities and Rates are generally simplified or imprecise or incomplete.
 This will create difficulties in interpreting what are actually covered by and allowed for by an item, and will lead to argument when such items are used for pricing of additions or omissions.

-- Taking aside the commercial consideration of minimizing the costs, the principle and technique described in this wiki for the production of Bills of Quantities should also be applicable to the production of Schedule of Quantities and Rates.
+- Taking aside the commercial consideration of minimizing the costs, the principle and technique described in this Knowledge Base for the production of Bills of Quantities should also be applicable to the production of Schedule of Quantities and Rates.

 Advantages of Bills of Quantities